BrianHHough/Blockchain-Developer-Nanodegree-Udacity/03-Ethereum-Smart-Contracts-Tokens-Dapps/Project5_CryptoStar_Dapp/README.md

 `truffle develop`
 - To compile the contract inside the dev console, run:
 `compile`

+## Deploying to Rinkeby Testnet:
+- Create a `.gitignore` file and a `secret` file that can hold the pneumonic:
+`echo "MY-PROJECT-SECRET-ID" > .secret`

 **Successfully compiled contracts in Truffle Developer Environment:**
 ![image](https://github.com/BrianHHough/Blockchain-Developer-Nanodegree-Udacity/blob/master/Documentation/Project-StarNotary/Contracts-compiled-successfully.png)